unbit/uwsgi-docs/Options.rst

 ``parser``: uwsgi_opt_add_string_list

-create a sharedarea from a python bytearray object of the specified size
+``help``: create a sharedarea from a python bytearray object of the specified size

 py-call-osafterfork
 *******************